 We started our business initially focusing on math education for elementary school students in Shanghai, from where we actively seeking to expand during the past years.
-As of February 28, 2022 we had three learning centers in three cities in China.
+As of February 28, 2023 we had two learning centers in two cities in China.

 We always keep a keen prospective for the evolving and developing industry.
-In addition to the course offerings that target improving learners and customers' academic performance, we also began to expand our offerings by introducing enrichment learning products and launching enterprise product suites in the recent years.
+In addition to the course offerings that target improving learners and customers' academic performance, we also began to expand our offerings by introducing study camp and learning trip in the recent years.
 In compliance with regulatory policies promulgated in 2021, we ceased offering the K9 Academic AST Services in mainland China at the end of 2021.
-We have since realigned our business focus towards learning services as well as learning technology and content solutions to capture evolving customer needs.
-We have continued to integrate technology with learning, promote industry innovation, and lead industry development form our inception.
-We are hosting a series of interest-oriented classes and activities to further promote learners and customers engagement.
-Based on our strong math teaching capabilities and resources, we introduced our featured classes for logic-based games such as Bridge, Sudoku and Rubik's Cube which gained great popularity.
-We have delivered Bridge classes at 1 of our learning centers in the 2022 fiscal year and have formed Four Seasons Education training teams in 2018, 2019 and 2020 for national competitions.
-Recently, our teams also achieved outstanding performance in bridge and Sudoku matches.
-We plan to organize more of these dynamic and enjoyable courses and activities which help learners and customers' logical thinking, intellectual and aesthetic development.
+We have since realigned our business focus towards study camp and learning trip, learning services as well as learning technology and content solutions to capture evolving customer needs.
+We are hosting a series of study camps, learning trips and interest-oriented classes, and have continued to integrate technology with learning, promote industry innovation, and lead industry development form our inception.

-We finished the 2022 fiscal year with many achievements despite changes in regulatory requirements in the fast-evolving education industry.
-Our revenue was RMB250.2 million (US\$39.7 million) in the 2022 fiscal year, compared with RMB280.3 million in the 2021 fiscal year.
-In the 2022 fiscal year, we recorded a net loss of RMB118.7 million (US\$18.8 million), compared with the net loss of RMB27.9 million in the 2021 fiscal year.
-Our adjusted net loss, which excludes share-based compensation expenses, fair value change of investments, impairment loss on intangible assets and goodwill (net of tax effect) and impairment loss on long-lived assets (net of tax effect), was RMB58.4 million (US\$9.3 million) in the 2022 fiscal year, compared with adjusted net loss of RMB2.5million in the 2021 fiscal year.
+Our revenue was RMB34.2 million (US\$4.9 million) in the 2023 fiscal year, compared with RMB250.2 million in the 2022 fiscal year.
+In the 2023 fiscal year, we recorded a net loss of RMB33.5 million (US\$4.8 million), compared with the net loss of RMB118.7 million in the 2022 fiscal year.
+Our adjusted net loss, which excludes share-based compensation expenses, fair value change of investments, impairment loss on intangible assets and goodwill (net of tax effect) and impairment loss on long-lived assets (net of tax effect), was RMB32.2 million (US\$4.7 million) in the 2023 fiscal year, compared with adjusted net loss of RMB58.4 million in the 2022 fiscal year.
 For a detailed description of adjusted net income (loss), please see "Item 5.
 Operating and Financial Review and Prospects - Non-GAAP Measures."